hemanth-07-11/CPU-Scheduling-Visualisation/README.md

  # Contributors

  - Special Thanks to [Ramyaa P](https://github.com/ramyaaprasath) for her valuable contributions in designing and UI
- - Also thanks to [Sudarsan Kumar N](https://github.com/sudarsankumar) for his worthy contributions in adding few features including "AddRow" feature.
+ - Also thanks to [Sudarsan Kumar N](https://github.com/sudarsankumar) for his worthy contributions in adding few features, including "AddRow" feature.